flyingmachine/brave-clojure-web/content/using-emacs-with-clojure.md

 While still in CIDER, try `C-↑`, which is Control + the up key.
 `C-↑` and `C-↓` cycle through your CIDER history.

+Note for Mac users: By default, OS X maps `C-↑`, `C-↓`, C-&larr;, and C-&rarr; to Mission Control commands.
+You can change your Mac key bindings by opening System Preferences, then going to Keyboard, Shortcuts, Mission Control.

 Finally, try this:

 1. Write `(-main` at the CIDER prompt.
 Note the lack of a closing